splattner/remotetwo-integration-denonavr/README.md

 ![GitHub](https://img.shields.io/github/license/splattner/remotetwo-integration-denonavr)
 ![GitHub (Pre-)Release Date](https://img.shields.io/github/release-date-pre/splattner/remotetwo-integration-denonavr)

+The project uses the [goucrt](https://github.com/splattner/goucrt) library.

 This [Unfolded Circle Remote Two](https://www.unfoldedcircle.com/) integration driver written in Go implements is to control a Denon AV Receiver.

 Currently a [`MediaPlayer` entity](https://github.com/unfoldedcircle/core-api/blob/main/doc/entities/entity_media_player.md) and some [`Button` entities](https://github.com/unfoldedcircle/core-api/blob/main/doc/entities/entity_button.md) are implemented.

-The project uses the [goucrt](https://github.com/splattner/goucrt) library.
+The Denon AV Receiver is controlled via its http based interface.
+Optionally you can enable telnet based integration during setup which improves the response speed of the integration.
+Using telnet provides realtime updates (local push) for many values but each receiver is limited to a single connection.
+If you enable this setting, no other connection to your device can be made via telnet.

 ## How to use